State

 R.I.
 Gen. Laws § 23-8-4

-Authority (General).
-If the state director of health, or his or her duly authorized agent, determines, upon investigation, that a threat to the public health exists because any person is suffering, or appears to be suffering, from a communicable disease, the director or his or her authorized agent may cause that person to be confined, in some proper place, for the purpose of isolation or quarantine, until the threat to the public health has abated.
+If the director of health, or authorized agent, determines that a threat to the public health exists because a person is suffering, or appears to be suffering, from a communicable disease, they may confine the person for the purpose of isolation or quarantine.

-Authority (Governor).
-The power to establish quarantine in this state shall also be vested in the governor; and whenever the governor shall deem it advisable for the preservation of public health and the prevention of the spread of infectious diseases, he or she may, by proclamation, place under quarantine the whole state or that portion of the state that he or she may deem necessary, and he or she shall authorize and empower the state director of health to take any action and make and enforce any rules and regulations that may be deemed necessary to prevent the introduction and restrict the spread of infectious diseases in the state.
+The power to establish quarantine is vested in the governor, when deemed advisable to prevent spread of infectious diseases, who may by proclamation place under quarantine the whole or portion of the state that is deemed necessary and authorize the director of health to take action and make and enforce any necessary rules and regulations.

 |